Kung Fu Panda (film): Plot

-Shifu believes Oogway's choice is an accident, and the Five dismiss Po after a rough first day of training, leaving him dejected and considering quitting.
-However, Oogway encourages him to persevere through Shifu's challenging training, and Po befriends the Five with his resilience and humor.
-Tigress reveals that Shifu's toughness comes from his shame over Tai Lung's betrayal and having raised him as an infant.
-Meanwhile, Tai Lung uses one of Zeng's feathers to escape.
-Learning the bad news from Zeng, Shifu warns Oogway, who makes Shifu promise to believe in Po as the Dragon Warrior and names him his successor before ascending to the Spirit Realm.
-Shifu then tells Po and the Five about Tai Lung's escape, claiming Po is the only one who can stop him.
-Po makes Shifu confess he does not know how to train him as the Dragon Warrior.
-Tigress overhears and leads the Five in a secret attempt to stop Tai Lung themselves.
+Shifu believes Oogway's choice to be an accident, leading him and the Five to dismiss and deride Po after a rough first day of training, leaving Po dejected and considering quitting.
+However, Oogway encourages him to persevere, and Po gradually befriends the Five with his resilience and humor.
+Tigress reveals to Po that Tai Lung was once Shifu's student and adopted son, having raised him as an infant, and how Tai Lung's betrayal and subsequent rampage was a result of Oogway rejecting him as the Dragon Warrior after sensing malice within him.
+Tai Lung manages to break out of prison and begins his journey back to the Valley; when Shifu learns this and tells Oogway about it, Oogway makes him promise to believe in Po and names Shifu his successor before ascending to the Spirit Realm.
+Shifu then informs Po and the Five about Tai Lung's escape, stating Po is the only one who can stop him.
+Terrified, Po attempts to leave but is confronted by Shifu, who confesses that he does not know how he can turn him into the Dragon Warrior.
+Meanwhile, the Five depart to attempt to stop Tai Lung themselves, but are unsuccessful when he uses his paralysing nerve-strike technique on them.